maxmilton/MaxMilton.com-Old-v3/README.md

 * Post sub headings (h2–h6): Sentence case
 * Don't hyphenate: ecommerse
 * Use em dashes without spaces either side except in headings
+* Never use bold and italic together
+* Posts must have a unique description and one or more topic tags
+* Images must have an alt title

 ## Changelog